 5. Matters arising.

 Phone Box – It was resolved to create a survey for residents how they would like to go forward with the deteriorating phone box.
-The first option will be via the DNL giving the people the option of paper or via Monkey Survey.
-The second option will be sent to residents on the EEL list, they will be sent a link to monkey survey.
+The first option will be via the DNL giving the people the option of paper or via Survey Monkey.
+The second option will be sent to residents on the EEL list, they will be sent a link to Survey Monkey.
 This action will go out in the next DNL with an EEL coinciding.

 Hatch Pond – proceedings continue with the DPC and vendor’s solicitors